vishalvemula1/Expense-Tracker/README.md

 # Expense Tracker API

 A RESTful API for personal expense tracking built with FastAPI.
-My first complete backend project, where I learned that building secure, maintainable APIs is less about writing code and more about making the right architectural decisions.
+My first complete backend project, where I learned that building secure, maintainable APIs requires architectural thinking—the kind that comes from understanding trade-offs.

+## Insight

+The main takeaway wasn’t just technical — it was learning to think in terms of failure surfaces, maintainability, and human readability instead of lines of code.
+I realized why frameworks like FastAPI emphasize dependency injection and how those design decisions scale beyond one project.

 ## Features